 Verbal harassment

-Verbal harassment can happen privately between two employees but can also be done in front of a group.
+Verbal harassment can happen privately between two employees but can be done in front of a group.
 If you are being harassed verbally, you may be dealing with an employee or employer calling you names, using vulgar language when speaking to you, raising their voice at you, insulting you, making jokes at your expense, or using racial slurs to address you.

 If you believe you have been a victim of workplace abuse, contact our Anaheim employment lawyers for a free case evaluation.
 Call 949-203-3814.